 Few things do a better job in framing our choices than a question well asked.
 Questions illuminate paths.
 They zoom in into certain sections of the world leaving others aside.
 They open some doors and close others.
 They have the power to make our choices visible but also to conceal other options.
 We pay attention to questions and we are what we pay attention to, hence we are only as good as the questions we ask.

-In a previous blog post I shared some of the questions we might want to ask everyday to try and become better versions of ourselves.
-One of these is “What wouldn’t get done unless I do it?”
+One question I really like for example is “What wouldn’t get done unless I do it?”
 The power of this question lies in shifting our perspective towards our own actions and unique strengths, and it makes us think of all the small ways in which we can start making the world a better place right now.
 The Question Behind Question concept brings this to a whole new level.
 Read on.

 Outlined in this fantastic little book, it is, like most impactful things I guess, based on a simple premise – that we need more personal accountability and ownership, be it in in our professional lives or our roles as parents, friends, lovers.
 How can we unlock the power of accountability and start taking actions?
 As insights from cognitive psychology and behavioural economics show, one of the best ways to incite and implement change is by reframing the choices we make.